pragma-/Plang/README.md

 A [Map constructor](#map) is something like `{"name": "Bob", "age": 32}`.

-It's no coincidence that this syntax is compatible with JSON.
+This syntax is compatible with JSON.
 This allows easy and convenient serialization of Plang data structures for data-exchange and interoperability.

 The String() [type conversion function](#type-conversion) can be used to convert or serialize Arrays and Maps to Strings for external storage or transmission.